 Dispute Resolution Services

-Mediation is a voluntary process in which individuals that are in disagreement about an issue, problem, or misunderstanding meet with a specially trained neutral party.
+Mediation is a voluntary process in which individuals that are in disagreement about an issue, problem, or misunderstanding meet with two specially trained neutrals.
 Mediation is accessible to everyone in the community.
+It can help you identify issues, clarify perceptions, and explore options for an acceptable outcome.

 Arbitration is a form of alternative dispute resolution (ADR) and is a way to resolve disputes outside the court system.
 The dispute will be decided by one or more persons (the “arbitrators”, “arbiters” or “arbitral tribunal“), which renders the “arbitral award.”
 An arbitral award is legally binding on both sides and enforceable in the courts.
 Arbitration is a proceeding in which a dispute is resolved by an impartial adjudicator whose decision the parties to the dispute have agreed, or legislation has decreed, will be final and binding.
 There are limited rights of review and appeal of arbitration awards.

-Restorative Practices are gently directed problem-solving and change making processes; structured face to face communication about the nature and impact of harm and conflict from all possible perspectives, where all parties have an equal role in negotiating mutually equitable solutions and closure.
+Restorative Practices are gently directed problem-solving and change making processes.
+It involves structured face-to-face communications about the nature and impact of harm and conflict from all possible perspectives where all parties have an equal role in negotiating mutually equitable solutions and closure.
 Restorative Practices are keys to proactive responses to improving interpersonal relationships.

-To discuss your case and determine if mediation is appropriate, Please Contact:
+To discuss an issue and determine which service is appropriate, please contact: